 For example, Hennessey Public Schools in Oklahoma, a remote rural district serving 833 students, is planning to spend almost $400,000 on classroom curriculum materials and textbooks, or about 13 percent of its ESSER III funds.
 In the town of Russellville, Arkansas, the 5,400-student school district intends to invest $1.4 million, also about 13 percent of its allocation in instructional materials.

-[Read More: National, Regional Trends in Covid Relief Spending]
+[Read More: Financial Trends in Local Schools Covid-Aid Spending]

-At the same time, 38 percent of city districts and charters are planning to spend on afterschool programs, compared to 30 percent in suburbs, 31 percent in towns and 26 percent rural communities.
-A higher share of city education agencies, 29 percent are also planning to spend on tutoring, compared to 27 percent in the suburbs, 24 percent in towns and 22 percent in rural districts.
+At the same time, 34 percent of city districts and charters are planning to spend on afterschool programs, compared to 30 percent in suburbs, 28 percent in towns and 23 percent rural communities.
+A slightly higher share of city education agencies, 28 percent are planning to spend on tutoring, compared to 24 percent in suburban and rural communities and 24 percent in towns.

 Schenectady City Schools, a 9,700-student city district in upstate New York, plans to invest nearly $9 million of its $41 million ESSER III allotment in afterschool and extended day programs/activities, much of it delivered through local community agencies.
 Houston Independent School District in Texas is dedicating $75 million to provide before- and after-school programs at elementary and middle school campuses, 9 percent of its total ESSER spending.
 And the suburban Fairfax County school district in Virginia plans to spend nearly $14 million or about 7 percent of its total.